List of television series canceled before airing an episode: S

 A comedic take on the Star Wars series created by the creators of Robot Chicken.
 Disney's acquisition of Lucasfilm caused the series to be put on hold.
-Star Wars: The Clone Wars was cancelled with rumors stating that Detours would make the move to Disney XD.
-A total of 39 episodes have been completed, but has been shelved indefinitely as the franchise has taken a new direction under Disney's leadership.
+Star Wars: The Clone Wars was canceled with rumors stating that Detours would make the move to Disney XD.
+A total of 39 episodes have been completed, but has been shelved indefinitely as the franchise took a new direction under Disney's leadership.